RainbowPillow/ModWaveMLP/README.md

 # [AAAI 2024] ModWaveMLP: MLP-Based Mode Decomposition and Wavelet Denoising Model to Defeat Complex Structures in Traffic Forecasting

-Code for our paper: "[ ModWaveMLP: MLP-Based Mode Decomposition and Wavelet Denoising Model to Defeat Complex Structures in Traffic Forecasting](https://github.com/Kqingzheng/ModWaveMLP/blob/master/ModWaveMLP.pdf)".
+Code for our paper: "[ ModWaveMLP: MLP-Based Mode Decomposition and Wavelet Denoising Model to Defeat Complex Structures in Traffic Forecasting]".

 ## 1. Table of Contents